MY PATH (2016)

 CCH Alumni do some pretty amazing things, personally and professionally.

-We profiled the "pathways" taken by several alumni in the My Path to Success booklet attached below.
+We profiled the "pathways" taken by several alumni in the My Path to Success booklet (2016; attached below).
 Their stories exemplify how Impact, Service, Faith, Spirit, Honor, Innovation and Excellence pave the path of students at Covington Catholic.

-More info on these alumni stories, as well as those other alumni share with us, is shared below (organized by class year).
+More info on these alumni stories, as well as those other alumni share with us, is shared below.

 Logan Boyle is studying neuroscience the University of Notre Dame and hopes to later pursue medicine or law.
 He was a recipient of the Williams Fund College Scholarship, established in memory of brothers Kenny and Brian Williams, both CCH alums.
 Read more about Logan in PATHWAYS.